Maltretieren/maltretieren.github.com/_posts/2014-11-02-ApiDoc-Generation.md

 # JSdoc
 JSdoc is used to parse the JavaScript source files for comments.
 This could be done manually before committing by running the grunt task `jsdoc2md`.
 By the name of the task you can see that the plugin grunt-jsdoc-to-markdown is used to get the documentation in markdown.

+# Smartcomments
+I use smartcomments to prevent cluttering my code comments with `@param` annotations, but also to be sure that the documentation of atttributes passed into functions are always up to date.
+The way it works is going through the JavaScript codes and where it doesn't find a comment it adds it.
+This is an optional task run by Travis during assembly.
+Only the resulting ApiDoc file is commited back, not the modified JS files).
+It runs before running the JSdoc task.

+So, during Travis build I run the smartcomments generation command defined in `.travis.yml`:
+{% highlight ruby %}
+before_script:
+  # automatically generate comments
+  - smartcomments -g --config ./tests/config/smartcomments.json
+{% endhighlight %}

+First you need to have a `./tests/config/smartcomments.json`configuration file which is passed to smartcomments in abouve statement via the `--config` parameter.
+{% highlight javascript linenos=table %}
+{
+    "target_dir": ["app/js/"],
+    "match_files": ["^((?!~).)*.(js)$"],
+    "backup" : false,
+    "private" : true,
+    "favor_generated" : true,
+    "tags": {
+        "function":{
+            "name":{},
+            "desc":{"value":"Description"},
+            "params":{}
+        }
+    }
+}
+{% endhighlight %}

+Please note the `private: true` parameter.
+It will skip adding comments to functions annotated with `/** @private */` as shown in the following section.

 ## Commenting
 Preparation of a "Controllers" namespace: